BillyRuffian/faker_maker/README.md

 end
 ```

-then the value of `i.name` is 'Electric Sheep'.
+then the value of `result.name` is 'Electric Sheep'.

 Beware when overriding values in this way: there is no type checking.
 You will get an exception if you try to set a value to an attribute that doesn't exist but you won't get one if you assign, say, an array of values where you would otherwise have a string and vice versa.